 Belarus is generally not a popular destination for those looking to live abroad.
-The country is a former Soviet Republic which remains quite isolated from the international community due to the authoritarian nature of its government.
-Nevertheless, Belarus is a unique country with an incredibly rich history and picturesque natural beauty.
+The country is a former Soviet republic that remains quite isolated from the international community due to the authoritarian nature of its government.
+Nevertheless, expats moving to Belarus will find a unique country with an incredibly rich history and picturesque natural beauty.

 Living in Belarus as an expat

-Belarusians are known to be reserved upon first meeting but they are extremely kind, friendly and good humoured people.
-They are keen to show foreigners the positives of their culture and will go the extra mile to make sure their guests feel welcome and happy.
+Belarusians are known to be reserved upon first meeting, but they are incredibly kind, friendly and good-humoured people.
+They are keen to show foreigners the positives of their culture and will go the extra mile to ensure their guests feel welcome and happy.
 The majority of the local population are Belarusians, with pockets of Russians, Poles and Ukrainians.

 Cost of living in Belarus

 Expat parents should note that there are few international schools in Belarus, and those that are available are mostly located in the capital city, Minsk.
-The standards of education is Belarus are high, and expat parents wanting to stay in Belarus long term should therefore consider a local public school for their children.
+The standard of education in Belarus is high, and expat parents wanting to stay in Belarus long-term should therefore consider a local public school for their children.

 Climate in Belarus

 With a temperate continental climate, expats in Belarus can expect four distinct seasons, made up of warm summers, long cold winters, and mild springs and autumns.
-It rains on and off throughout spring and summer, while autumns are extremely wet.
+It rains intermittently throughout spring and summer, while autumns are extremely wet.
 Snowfall is abundant throughout winter, and temperatures average below freezing during these months.

-Belarus is a charming destination that offers expats a high quality of life at low cost.
-Although the country is seeing more foreign influence, the government is still largely in control and citizens don't have the freedom that they do in other countries.
-Expats will therefore have to weigh up the pros and cons of living in Belarus before making the move.
+Belarus is a charming destination that offers expats a high quality of life at a low cost.
+Although the country is seeing more foreign influence, the government is still primarily in control, and citizens don't have the freedom they do in other countries.
+Expats will therefore have to weigh up the pros and cons of moving to Belarus before committing to the relocation.

 Capital city: Minsk

-Neighbouring countries: Belarus is bordered by Latvia, Lithuania and Poland to the west, Ukraine to the south, and Russia to the east.
+Neighbouring countries: Belarus is bordered by Latvia and Lithuania to the northwest, Poland to the west, Ukraine to the south, and Russia to the east.